 Legal Basis of Processing

-We process personal information lawfully and fairly, in accordance with the Data Protection Act 1998.
+We process personal information lawfully and fairly, in accordance with the UK General Data Protection Regulation (GDPR).
 We may process personal information where:

-- It is necessary to provide customers with services
+- It is necessary to provide customers with services, or

-- Individuals have consented to our processing of their personal information
+- Individuals have consented to our processing of their personal information, or

-- We have a legal obligation to do so
+- We have a legal obligation to do so, or

-- It is necessary to perform our functions and activities generally as a Licensed Provider
+- It is necessary to perform our functions and activities generally as a Licensed Provider, or

 - We have a legitimate interest to do so, for example on a business sale or fraud prevention purposes.